liuqivandy/scRNABatchQC/README.md

 ```
 # run on a list of SingleCellExperiment objects
-# the result from Example 1 (result$sces) is a list of SingleCellExperiment
+# the result from Example 1 (result$sces) is a list of SingleCellExperiment objects
 scRNABatchQC(inputs=result$sces)

 # run on a list of Seurat v3 objects (note: v3 is required)